-Retailers might face lots of troubles from the delivery delay.
+Retailers might face lots of troubles from the solve delivery delay.
 Regrettably, they are an unavoidable part of doing business online.
-Our today’s article will go through what causes shipment delays, and how to cope with them.
+Today’s article will describe what causes shipment delays and how to cope.

 5 reasons causing delivery delay

 Logistics issues are at the top of the list of causes for delivery delays.
-The majority of supply chain bottlenecks are caused by a lack of capacity to handle orders or store items, particularly during peak eCommerce periods or significant sales.
+Most supply chain bottlenecks are caused by a lack of capacity to handle orders or store items, particularly during peak eCommerce periods or significant sales.

 International vs. Domestic Shipping